BradRubenstein/twitter-download-lists/README.md

 # Download Twitter Follows and Lists

-A simple Twitter App to download a list of friends, followers, blocks, and list members.
+A simple Twitter App to export a list of your own friends, followers, blocks, and list members.

 ## For Programmers